calinux-py/QuackHak/QuackHak Studio/readme.md

 - **Undo/Redo**: QuackHak Studio supports undo and redo actions, making it easy to revert changes or redo previous actions.

-- **Code Templates**: QuackHak Studio offers pre-defined code templates for common Rubber Ducky payloads, making it convenient to get started with scripting.
+- **Code Templates**: QuackHak Studio offers both predefined and custom template options for various Rubber Ducky script types.
+This allows you to either use our ready-made templates or create your own tailored template to get started quickly.

 ## Getting Started